Did you know that the most famous tower in Japan has been replaced by an even more impressive one in 2012?

 Apart from serving its purpose as a broadcasting tower, the Tokyo Skytree is also a very popular tourist attraction.
 The tower has a total of 2 observation decks that provide amazing views over the city.

 The first deck is located at a height of 350 meters (1,150 feet) and is massive as it has a capacity of up to 2,000 people.
 The highest observation deck is located 100 meters higher at a height of 450 meters (1,480 feet) and offers space for up to 900 people.

 8. The views from the top deck are absolutely stunning

-In order to reach the top observation deck, visitors have to walk through a glass skywalk which spirals all the way to the top.
+To reach the top observation deck, visitors have to walk through a glass skywalk that spirals all the way to the top.
 Here you can get some of the most amazing views of Tokyo imaginable!